VMois/vmois.github.io/_posts/2021-08-14-flask-backgroung-scheduler.md

 and the scheduler will get them from the queue and process.
 When a program terminates, the scheduler cleans up its resources before shutdown (so-called *graceful shutdown*).

+{: .box-warning}
+**Warning:** In case of an app restart, items in the queue will be lost.
+This is *simple* implementation.
+If you have critical data there, consider using dedicated software like Celery.

 Our sample project contains two files: